-In the Swedish Crime Survey (NTU - Nationella trygghetsundersökningen), 0.2 per cent of households, corresponding to approximately 7,000 households in Sweden, state that they were exposed to car theft.
-This is a reduction as compared with 2013, when 0.4 per cent of households were exposed.
-There has been a gradual reduction in the percentage of exposed households since the survey was commenced, specifically 0.7 percentage points.
-In 2014, 2.6 per cent of households, corresponding to 109,000 households in Sweden, were victims of theft out of or from vehicles.
-This is a reduction as compared with 2013, when 2.8 per cent of households were exposed.
-During 2006 – 2010, the percentage of households exposed to theft out of or from vehicles decreased dramatically (from 5.0% to 2.8%), and has thereafter remained at a stable level.
+In the Swedish Crime Survey (NTU - Nationella trygghetsundersökningen), 0.5 per cent of households, corresponding to approximately 17,000 households in Sweden, state that they were exposed to car theft.
+This is an increase as compared with 2014, when 0.2 per cent of households were exposed.
+The percentage of exposed households has halved since 2006 (0.9%).
+In 2015, 2.4 per cent of households, corresponding to 100,000 households in Sweden, were victims of theft out of or from vehicles.
+This is a reduction as compared with 2014, when 2.6 per cent of households were exposed.
+During 2006 – 2010, the percentage of households exposed to theft out of or from vehicles decreased dramatically (from 5.0% to 2.8%), and has thereafter continued to decline, albeit at a slower rate.

-Persons who live in multiple dwelling blocks are exposed to car theft to approximately same extent as residents of detached or semi-detached dwellings (0.3% compared with 0.2%).
-In respect to theft out of or from vehicles, residents of multiple dwelling blocks are exposed slightly more (2.9%) than residents of detached or semi-detached dwellings (2.2%).
-In respect of theft out of or from vehicles, couples in households with children are exposed to a greater extent (3.4%) than couples or single persons in households without children (2.4 per cent, both groups) and single parents (2.7%).
-It is not possible to see any clear pattern in terms of exposure to car theft between different types of families.
+Persons who live in multiple dwelling blocks are exposed to car theft to approximately same extent as residents of detached or semi-detached dwellings (0.6% compared with 0.5%).
+This is also true in respect to theft out of or from vehicles (2.4% compared with 2.3%).
+In respect of theft out of or from vehicles, couples in households with children are exposed to car-related offences to a greater extent than couples or single persons in households without children and single parents.

 Theft out of and from vehicles has declined since the end of the 1990s.
 It is likely that part of the reduction is a side effect of the trend in car theft, since the offences are often committed simultaneously.
 The built-in car stereos of newly manufactured cars are impossible to steal; this was formerly a relatively common type of theft from vehicles.